sudoforge/bagger/README.md

 _Note that bagger automatically adds the `.zip` extension - avoid typing it in when running the command!_

-##baggerignore
+##.baggerignore
-You can create a file, called `baggerignore`, which will work like a `.gitignore` file; any files/folders within the `baggerignore` file will be excluded from the new .zip file.
+You can create a file, called `.baggerignore`, which will work like a `.gitignore` file; any files/folders within the `.baggerignore` file will be excluded from the new .zip file.

-__Example baggerignore__
+__Example .baggerignore__

     private/
     *.zip
     *.DS_Store
     somefile.txt

-If you run `bagger new /path/to/some/folder` and a `baggerignore` file exists in the target directory, the files and folders listed within `baggerignore` will be excluded from the compressed folder (which will be _/path/to/some/folder/new.zip_).
+If you run `bagger new /path/to/some/folder` and a `.baggerignore` file exists in the target directory, the files and folders listed within `.baggerignore` will be excluded from the compressed folder (which will be _/path/to/some/folder/new.zip_).

 ##A note about relativity
 In the command `bagger somefile ~/path/to/folder`, note that `somefile` is the filename of the zipped folder you are creating.
 One neat thing to note is that this is relative to the project's directory!
 For example, if you run: